 I’ve faced failure.
 You’ve faced failure.
-Our parents, friends, and even role models and celebrities have also faced failure.
-If you’re confronting failure right now, know that there is hope, and it does get better, I promise.
-And if you aren’t in the middle of a failure right now, keep these 7 steps in mind the next time you or someone you care about is faced with failure.
+Our parents, friends, and role models have faced failure.
+If you’re confronting failure right now, know that there is hope, and it does get better—I promise.
+And if you aren’t in the middle of a failure right now, keep these seven steps in mind the next time you or someone you care about is faced with it.

 Step 1 | Acceptance

-The first step is acceptance — and no, we’re not about to dive into the Kubler Ross 5 stages of grief.
+The first step is acceptance—and no, we’re not about to dive into the Kubler Ross five stages of grief.
 Without first accepting the facts, you’re in no position to begin building yourself back up and in a new direction.
 Think of acceptance as the foundation upon which everything builds from.

 What does acceptance look like?
 Sometimes it means allowing your emotions to run their course.
-I’m not saying take 6 months to be upset about getting rejected from medical school, but I am saying that taking a few days, or even a few weeks, to sit with the facts and allow your emotions to cool off is not a bad idea.
+I’m not saying take six months to be upset about getting rejected from medical school, but I am saying that taking a few days or even a few weeks to sit with the facts and allow your emotions to cool off is a healthy way to approach failure.

-While you’re ruminating on what happened, it’s important to follow step number two.
+While you’re ruminating on what happened, it’s important to follow step two.

 Step 2 | Separate Identity from Event

-Failure should never be a part of your identity, but rather should be viewed as a necessary part of the path to success.
+Failure should never be a part of your identity; it should be viewed as a necessary part of the path to success.
 Michael Jordan said it best:

 “I have missed more than 9,000 shots in my career.
 I have lost almost 300 games.
 On 26 occasions I have been entrusted to take the game winning shot, and I missed.
 I have failed over and over and over again in my life.
 And that is why I succeed.”